senkulabs/larva-snippets/README.md

 Brief steps:

-- You already install Redis in your computer.
+- You must install Redis in your computer.
 - Run `redis-server` in tab terminal.

-- Run `php artisan queue:work` to start queue.
+## Torchlight Token